UBESP-DCTV/iobed.bed/README.md

 <!-- badges: end -->

-The goal of `{iobed.bed}` is to provide utility functions for the management of raw-signals from the Malvestio’s smart-bed at UBEP within the IOBED project.
+The goal of `{iobed.bed}` is to provide utility functions for the management of raw-signals from a smart-bed at UBEP within the IOBED project.

 ## Installation